VishalDeoPrasad/Artificial-Neural-Networks/README.md

         - ŷᵢ is the predicted value for the i-th observation.
 1. Given the loss, update the weithts- Gradient Descent Algorithm + Chain Rule
 1. using the updated weights go to step3 and keep on doing it till you stablise your training loss to the min possible(min val loss)

+# Gradient Descent Algothim and Chain Rule
+- Gradient will have some problems and that where we will be learning optimizers; it is meant to improve the gradient descent problem.